VandalByte/grub-tweaks/README.md

 ```

-◻️ When all your customizations are complete, navigate to `/etc/grub.d/` and edit the file `40_custom`.
+◻️ **When all your customizations are complete, navigate to `/etc/grub.d/` and edit the file `40_custom`.
 As the Comment mentions, paste your custom menu layout beneath it, taking care not to edit anything above it.
-Run the command `sudo update-grub` in your Terminal and watch in case there are any errors.
-If there are, you have copied part of the commands incorrectly.
+Run the command `sudo update-grub` in your Terminal and watch for any errors.
+If there are, you have copied something incorrectly.**
+// ^ Change to multi distro command

-◻️ Restart your computer, and GRUB should now display your custom menu options beneath the default ones.
-Select one of your custom options and reboot afterwards to make certain they all work correctly. *Failing to check this can result in your GRUB Menu becoming completely useless after the next step*
+◻️ **Restart your computer, and GRUB should now display your custom menu options beneath the default ones.
+Select each of your custom options and reboot after they load to make certain they all work correctly. *Failing to check this can result in your GRUB Menu becoming completely useless after the next step.* **

-◻️ Once you're certain all your custom options work, you can now remove the default entries.
+◻️ **Once you're certain all your custom options work, you can finally remove the default entries.
 Create a new folder in */etc/grub.d/* and move (Not delete!) any of the files beginning with 10 or higher into it, leaving your 40_custom file.
-Run *sudo update-grub* again, reboot, and make sure GRUB displays correctly.
+Run the command mentioned above again, reboot, and make sure GRUB displays correctly.
 If it has any errors, you've moved a file that affects more than just the menu entries.
-This may vary by Distro, restore each file in turn until you find the one that fixes it again.
+This may vary by your Distro, restore each file in turn until you find the one that fixes it again.**

 ***
 ## 🐲 [Setting up GRUB theme in Kali Linux](https://github.com/vandalsoul/grub-tweaks#-topics)